LuMaul/horloadist/README.md

-# Structural Analysis Tool for Load Distribution In The Plane
+# Calculate Load Distribution In The Plane

 This project provides a tool for structural analysis using the `horloadist` library.
-You can define a 2D-polygon in x-y space representing a plate and some supports with their bending stiffnesses around the x and y axes.
+You can define a 2D polygon in the x-y plane representing a plate, along with supports and their bending stiffnesses around the x and y axes.
+Currently, it only works with constant stiffness values.

 ## Prerequisites